 Why should I quit my job?

-The challenge is determining when it is best to stay in your current work and seek answers, versus when it is time to move on to a new opportunity.
-This blog looks at some of the main indications to look out for to help you decide when it’s time to consider turning in your resignation letter.
+The challenge is determining when it is best to stay in your current position and seek answers in the present, versus when it is time to schedule a meeting to discuss the next steps for dealing with a toxic work environment and gather few tips on moving on.
+This blog looks at some of the main indications to look out for to help you decide when it's time to consider turning in your resignation letter.

 5 possible reasons why people quit their job

 In the corporate world, every worker is always on the lookout for the next best opportunity.
-It could be that you are quitting to get another job that offers you more free time or a better-paying job with more prospects.
+It could be that you are deciding to quit your job in your job search for one job that offers you more free time or a better-paying job with more prospects for your future.
 Getting another job is the most popular reason why most people quit their jobs.
 However, it is necessary to be sure of the new job before you decide to say goodbye.

 They are moving